wormhole-foundation/example-liquidity-layer/evm/README.md

 -   [Unit Tests](./forge/tests/)
 -   [Integration Tests](./ts/tests/)

-To run the unit tests, set the `AVAX_RPC` environment variable in `env/testing.env` and run `make unit-test`.
+To run the unit tests, set the `AVALANCHE_RPC` environment variable in `env/testing.env` and run `make unit-test`.
 To run the integration tests, create a `.env` file in the `ts/tests` directory with the following environment variables:

 ```
 # Mainnet RPCs